zellerlab/stag/README.md

 This tool is design to classify metagenomic sequences (marker genes, genomes and amplicon reads) using a Hierarchical Taxonomic Classifier.

+Please check also the [wiki](https://github.com/zellerlab/stag/wiki) for more information.

 Installation
 --------------